 As the Cincinnati Bengals first logo, the team chose a Bengal tiger’s caricature, running with a football under its right arm.
 The animal is drawn in detail, and the chosen angle unveils the mouth with sharp fangs.
 There is a white helmet with another tiger’s head painted on its side in the upper left corner.
 The chinstrap of this helmet is undone.

 1970 – 1980

 As the club joined AFC Central Division, it changed its logo.
 They removed the cartoonish tiger, replacing it with a 2D helmet with the wordmark “Bengals” in block letters.
 The letters are black with a white outline.
 The font is without squiggles.
-The helmet is orange: Paul Brown chose a similar shade of orange to the Cleveland Browns as an insult to his former colleague Art Modell.
+The helmet is orange: Paul Brown chose a similar orange shade to the Cleveland Browns as an insult to his former colleague Art Modell.
 The shape of the logo is an exact match with the logo of the opposing team.

 1981 – 1989

 In 1981, Cincinnati Bengals introduced a new logo.
-Wordmark “Bengals” is gone, faceguard is bigger and the outlines are more defined.
+Wordmark “Bengals” is gone, faceguard is bigger, and the outlines are more defined.
 The color scheme was also changed: orange became significantly darker.
-There are wavy lines, which simulate the tiger pattern, on the helmet.
+There are wavy lines, which simulate the tiger pattern on the helmet.
 Six black stripes of different lengths and thicknesses are stretching from above, slightly wriggling on the ends.

 1990 – 1996

 In 1990, another change in the Cincinnati Bengals logo.
 The shape of the winding stripes on the helmet has changed.